microsoft/azuredevopslabs/labs/tfs/codedui/readme.md

+---
-#Introduction to Coded UI Test with VS Enterprise 2017
+title: Introduction to Coded UI Test with VS Enterprise 2017

-##Overview
+layout: page
+sidebar: tfs
+permalink: /labs/tfs/codedui/
+folder: /labs/tfs/codedui/
+---

+## Overview

 **[Coded UI](https://msdn.microsoft.com/en-us/library/dd286726.aspx)** tests provide a way to create fully automated tests to validate the functionality and behavior of your application’s user interface.
 In this lab, you will gain a basic understanding of coded UI tests by creating a new test and adding validation logic to it.